Hacking is change and everyone is a hacker of his own life and environment. And a Hackathon is perceiving change together.

 Join us on March 3 and 4 this year to work on one of these 3 themes:

-- Climate Change Solutions: use the drawdown.org list of 100 solutions as inspiration for impactful carbon reduction initiatives.
+- Climate Change Adaptation: use the drawdown.org list of 100 solutions as inspiration for impactful carbon reduction initiatives.
 Let’s also not forget about water management - if Climate Impact Mitigation is about carbon emissions, Climate Adaptation is about water.

 - Energy Transition: did you know that 50% of our energy needs are related to heating or cooling?
 And that the surplus heat of industrial processes in the Port of Rotterdam could heat all the residential homes of the province of Zuid Holland?
 The internet of Energy, renewable energy, reducing energy needs are all part of the Energy Transition theme.